-The Blues boss insists his players do not dive, despite Ramires being booked for simulation on Sunday, and urges other countries to eradicate the problemChelsea boss Jose Mourinho insists his players do not dive but say eradicating it from the English game could hurt Premier League teams in Europe.
+The Blues boss insists his players do not dive, despite Ramires being booked for simulation Sunday, and urges other countries to eradicate the problem.

 Ramires became the second Chelsea player in as many games to be cautioned for simulation when he was handed a yellow card by referee Andre Marriner during a 2-0 win over Derby County in the FA Cup third round on Sunday.